Answers to Frequently Asked Questions

 What kind of training does Northern Rivers provide?

-Foster parents receive 30 hours of precertification training using a nationally recognized program that teaches foster families about the children they will be welcoming into their home and their critical role in these children’s lives.
-Each year foster parents receive 12 hours of training relevant and convenient for them.
+Foster parents will receive 30 hours of precertification training using a nationally recognized program that teaches foster families skills to successfully foster the children they will be welcoming into their home and the critical role they have in these children’s lives.
+Each year foster parents are required to complete 12 hours of training postcertification, which we can assist in providing.
 We also provide weekly home consultations by therapeutic clinical staff for additional hands-on training to help meet the needs of the child in the home.

 What issues do foster children face?

 Most children in foster care exhibit behaviors related to trauma due to abuse or neglect.
 Many suffer from loss and attachment issues due to being removed from their homes.
 Our highly qualified and trained staff provides full therapeutic support and guidance to both foster children and foster parents.

 What if I need assistance outside of your regular work hours?

 Our support staff is available to our foster parents and children 24/7/365—nights, weekends, holidays, whenever our foster parents need help.
 Staff is only a phone call away and will respond in a timely manner.